saifaleee/advanced-blockchain-go/README.md

 - ◻️ **Phase 6:** Testing and Documentation (Tickets 11, 12)
   - Develop comprehensive integration and simulation tests.
   - Write detailed technical documentation and analysis reports.
-  - Complete implementation of all features from earlier tickets (e.g., full cross-shard sync).
+  - Complete implementation of all features from earlier tickets.

 ## Contributing